aleshaleksey/fansys23/skills.md

   - Threshold: Opposed vs [Perception (at advantage if entity has a sense of touch)].
 - **"Liberate item"**: Remove a small jammed item or component of device or structure from where it belongs.
   - 8: Loosely jammed item (eg gem between wardrobe and wall).
-  - 12: Tighly jammed item (eg lock of hair stuck in a door).
+  - 12: Tightly jammed item (eg lock of hair stuck in a door).
   - Add +4 to the threshold if the item has adhered.
   - Add +4 to the threshold if fingers (or other body parts) cannot reach.
 - **"Liberate"**: Slip free of manacles and the like.